|

 Note the loss of host bar material, making the ski vulnerable. |

-Note how the host bar material is eroding undercutting the carbide the full length.
-This wear pattern proves that carbide is not relevant to the life of the wear rod on a snowmobile trail.
-Bare pavement, yes, because then only the carbide makes any contact. |
+The wear pattern proves that carbide is not relevant to the life of the wear rod on a snowmobile trail.
+Bare pavement, yes, because then only the carbide makes any contract. |

 These photos